rlc-dev/React-gallery-app/README.md

-# Vue_concept
+# React gallery app
-A simple custom made Vue.js based template
+A simple custom made gallery app using Ionic framework and react components.